CPetrunik/JIRANA/README.md

 ### Developer Commands

 **`npm start`**
-will listen to changes in the `src` folder and auto build appropriate parts of the app when changes occur.
+will listen to changes in the `src` folder and auto build the app when changes are made.

 **`npm run build`**
 will clean the `bld` folder and build the entire app